Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: Introduction

+On the homoepitaxial side, both experimental and modeling studies provide better and deeper perspectives on \textit{formally} the same phenomenon.
+There are several experimental studies focusing on SiC, Cu-vicinals, GaAs, and Si(111) \citep{ohtani2000step, neel2003meandering, omi2005new, Galiana2013}.
+In some cases, step bunching and step meandering are present in the experimental results \citep{deTheije2000}, but are not explicitly named and meanders are treated as an artifact.
+These studies build the most important challenge in the homoepitaxial context - the contradiction between the direct and inverted Erlich-Schwoebel effect.
+The modeling community responded to this challenge with the works of \citet{LIN2007, Yu2011, Krzyewski2014}.

-Step bunching causes the steps to group together, forming bunches with spacings less than the initial vicinal distance, separated by wide terraces.
+As a matter of definitions that we will use in the present text, step bunching is the instability where the steps group together, forming bunches with spacings less than the initial vicinal distance, separated by wide terraces.
 Step meandering is the growth mode where the straight step edge loses its stability and obtains a curvilinear shape, leading to complex interactions and a quasi-stochastic surface morphology.
-These two phenomena can be thought as complementary ones - proceeding in two orthogonal directions: step bunching along the direction of step flow and step meandering across the direction of step flow (normal and tangential to the step edge directions, respectively).
-It is the complementarity of the two mechanisms that permits them to occur separately or in a concerted fashion \cite{Misbah2010}.
-Considered separately, models for both are well established.
-Considered together, however, they raise a difficulty that is not merely terminological.
+These two phenomena can be thought of as complementary ones - proceeding in two orthogonal directions: step bunching along the direction of step flow and step meandering across the direction of step flow (normal and tangential to the step edge directions, respectively).
+It is the complementarity of the two mechanisms that permits them to occur separately or in a concerted fashion \citep{Misbah2010}.

-This ambiguity is reinforced by an older kinetic difficulty inherited from the traditional (1+1)D viewpoint.
-Within that line of reasoning, step bunching is commonly associated with an inverted Ehrlich--Schwoebel effect, whereas step meandering is associated with a normal one.
-If taken literally, this suggests that the two instabilities should be kinetically incompatible.
-And yet experiments have shown otherwise.

-In recent years a large experimental record for both phenomena has accumulated for different material systems.
-In SiC, initially regular step trains were reported to evolve into meandering macrosteps, already indicating that lateral modulation and step bunching need not remain separate \cite{ohtani2000step}.
-In Cu vicinals, meandering was observed to precede bunch formation, and the inadequacy of a purely one-dimensional (1D) description was explicitly pointed out \cite{neel2003meandering}.
-In vicinal Si(111), simultaneous bunching and meandering were reported as a distinct morphology in their own right \cite{omi2005new}.
-GaN and GaAs have provided another realization of the same general problem, with bunched steps losing tangential stability and forming meandered bunches \cite{Galiana2013, Huo2024}.
-Concerted step bunching and meandering have been observed even in insulator systems such as diamond with impurities present in the system \cite{deTheije2000}.